Husseinhajghazal/skimlit-with-biobertbase-model/README.markdown

 # Brief Bot

-## What the video to see how it works
+## Watch the video to see how it works

 [Watch Video](https://youtu.be/DqRB0gNcvPs)